Espaço Cultural José Lins do Rego

-Espaço Cultural José Lins do Rêgo (English: Cultural Space José Lins do Rêgo) is a multi-purpose indoor arena, offering a center of culture, conventions, art, cinema, astronomical in Brazil, located in the Brazilian city of João Pessoa in the state of Paraíba.
-It is a reference architectural work throughout the country.
-It was built through the project developed by the architect Sérgio Bernardes.
+Espaço Cultural José Lins do Rêgo (English: Cultural Space José Lins do Rêgo) is a multi-purpose indoor arena, offering a center of culture, conventions, art, cinema, and astronomical in Brazil, located in the Brazilian city of João Pessoa in the state of Paraíba.
+It is a reference to architectural work throughout the country.
+It was built through a project developed by the architect Sérgio Bernardes.

-The Cultural Equipment has a modern architecture in its characteristics.
-It was considered the first example in metallic structure of the capital of Paraíba.
-The work has a strong monumental and symbolic character; in its construction it values the plastic expression and the functional capacity of the materials used.
+The Cultural Equipment has modern architecture in its characteristics.
+It was considered the first example of the metallic structure of the capital of Paraíba.
+The work has a strong monumental and symbolic character; its construction values the plastic expression and the functional capacity of the materials used.
 The architecture reinforces the contemporary and rational character of the use of spaces, among other aspects.

 Offers a number of attractions, the Archidy Picado Gallery, Lutheria, Planetarium, José Lins do Rêgo Museum, Anthenor Navarro Music School, Arena Theater, Paulo Pontes Theater, Dance School, Science Station and mezzanines for exhibitions, Circus School and the Juarez Library are on site.
 Batista range.

-The cultural space pays homage to the Brazilian writer, born in the state of Paraiba, José Lins do Rego, best known for his semi-autobiographical "cane cycle". the author of Menino de engenho, who gained international prominence with his works.
+The cultural space pays homage to the Brazilian writer, born in the state of Paraíba, José Lins do Rego, best known for his semi-autobiographical "cane cycle". the author of Menino de engenho, who gained international prominence with his works.